 The day was a huge success, with lots of engaging sessions, interesting discussions and long-lasting memories.
 Slovak patient Anna Antalova, reflects on what the day meant to her;

 ‘The first International Patient Workshop in Liverpool was a big success for the AKU-Society team.
 It was an excellent event, giving a great example of how rare disease patients need to be treated and how many benefits can be given to them within a single meeting.
-I also loved speaking with many patients from different countries and especially with all of you (Lesley, Oliver, Lydia, Eve and Ciarán).
+I also loved speaking with many patients from different countries and especially with all of you (Hannah, Oliver, Lydia, Eve and Ciarán).
 I enjoyed each conversation and agenda topic and it gave me lots of personal motivation to keep going!’

 We would like to say a massive thank you to Sobi for sponsoring our workshop through an educational grant.
 We would like to thank our wonderful community for supporting our fundraising efforts and helping us raise a massive £8652.41 for patient travel grants.
 We would also like to thank our fantastic photographer Dave Adkins, who many of our patients may remember as the medical photographer at RLUH hospital before he retired.
 Finally, we would like to thank our patients and families for making the workshop such a success, sharing experiences, supporting one another and building a strong AKU community.